 FEH Web Service

-The FEH Web Service, launched on 9 November 2015, updates and replaces the FEH CD-ROM application and supports all the previous export formats for use in the WINFAP3 and ReFH2 modelling software.
+The FEH Web Service, launched on 9 November 2015, updated and replaced the FEH CD-ROM application and supports all the previous export formats for use in the WINFAP3 and ReFH2 modelling software.

 The FEH Web Service provides the data at the heart of the flood estimation procedures, including the release of the new FEH13 rainfall model, and the ReFH2 software package, which includes improvements to the design hydrograph modelling approach.
 ReFH2 now has the ability to model design hydrographs using both the improved FEH13 and the original FEH99 rainfall models.